How WFP Is Helping Keep the Air Clean and the Skies Blue

 The global aviation industry produces around 2% of all human-induced CO2 emissions.
 From the start of our humanitarian mission back in the 1960s, the U.N.
 World Food Programme has leveraged air transport to bring food and humanitarian workers to the world’s most remote places.

 The the U.N.
 World Food Programme Aviation Service’s environmental program sets a clear vision for us to continue measuring, reporting and reducing emissions, promoting alternative fuel usage, enhancing efficiency, optimizing aircraft use and exploring carbon offsetting options.

 U.N.
 World Food Programme Engineers are present throughout our global operations and, whenever possible, propose cost-effective reductions in greenhouse gas.
 This includes incorporating energy efficient equipment and renewable energy systems that save thousands of tons of emissions per year, as well as circular economy solutions like reusing, repairing, refurbishing, repurposing or recycling products and materials.

 Despite the complex challenges the U.N.
 World Food Programme faces every day in our global operations, we remain committed to making the environment a priority.
 Whether it’s something as simple as recycling right, or as big as using superhero-like amphibious vehicles, it all adds up to create a healthier tomorrow.

-This story originally appeared on WFP’s Stories and was written by Anthony Priolo and Shadtha Ali.
+This story originally appeared on WFP’s Stories on September 3, 2021 and was written by Anthony Priolo and Shadtha Ali.